Jelly-RDF/jelly-jvm/docs/docs/index.md

 ## Compatibility

 Jelly-JVM is compatible with Java 17 and newer.
 Java 17, 21, and 24 are tested in CI and are guaranteed to work.
-Jelly is built with [Scala 3 LTS releases](https://www.scala-lang.org/blog/2022/08/17/long-term-compatibility-plans.html).
+The modules integrating with Pekko Streams use Scala and are built with [Scala 3 LTS releases](https://www.scala-lang.org/blog/2022/08/17/long-term-compatibility-plans.html).

 The following table shows the compatibility of the Jelly-JVM implementation with other libraries: